Gamma-guanidinobutyraldehyde dehydrogenase

-The 3 substrates of this enzyme are 4-guanidinobutanal, NAD^{+}, and H_{2}O, whereas its 3 products are 4-guanidinobutanoate, NADH, and H^{+}.
+The three substrates of this enzyme are 4-guanidinobutanal, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are 4-guanidinobutyric acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 4-guanidinobutanal:NAD+ 1-oxidoreductase.
 Other names in common use include alpha-guanidinobutyraldehyde dehydrogenase, 4-guanidinobutyraldehyde dehydrogenase, and GBAL dehydrogenase.
 This enzyme participates in urea cycle and metabolism of amino groups.